 Search and view a patient’s lab test requests, results, and reports from the Ontario laboratories information system (OLIS).
-To use the application, you must first search for a patient.

 The Orders View shows a summary of data at the test order level.

-From the Orders Viewyou can:
+From the Orders View you can:

 Filter by category, such as Blood Bank, Chemistry, etc.